Dimensions of Network SuccessApril 29, 2020 3 Comments

 Networks in particular lift up the critical nature of connections, or relationships, in meeting our grand goals for social change.
 These relationships are necessary so that there is greater reach, more clout, and sustainability built into our efforts.
 They are also key to fostering emergence, new thinking and ideas that would not come for individuals or homogeneous groups.
 Relationship-building strategy is an absolute must to net work, not an afterthought or window-dressing.
 Change begins and ends with relationships, and a big part of systems change is re-wiring and bringing greater depth (trust) to existing patterns of relationships.
 This is worth noting explicitly as we design network strategy so that talking and interacting is not simply seen as “shooting the breeze” and “breaking the ice.”

 And relationships, or the kinds of relationships we seek, do not simply happen.
 This is where process comes into play, the “how” of the work we do.
-As we imagine our net work ends in terms of the results and relationships we want to see in the world, it is important to design at least some of the doing in such a way that it aligns accordingly.
+As we imagine the ends of our net work in terms of the results and relationships we want to see in the world, it is important to design at least some of the doing in such a way that it aligns accordingly.
 Who do we need to bring together?
 What boundaries do we need to bridge?
 How do we bring people together?
 What are the key conversations we need to have?
-What resources and roles will support this work?
-These are especially vital questions to answer as we are in the beginning of and making key transitions in our net work.
+What structures, resources and roles will support this work?
+These are especially vital questions to answer as we are in the beginning of and making key transitions in networks.

-I have also noted how the R-P-R triangle has some interesting parallels to the following matrix from Plastrik and Taylor, which lays out a typology of networks for social change.
+I have also noticed how the R-P-R triangle has some interesting parallels to the following matrix from Peter Plastrik and Madeleine Taylor, which lays out a typology of networks for social change.

 So where are you in your network building efforts?
 How do these frameworks help you in thinking about how best to move forward?